 Section 4.
 Elections on the first Wednesday after first Tuesday of January may be adjourned from day to day.
-In case the elections, required by this Constitution on the first Wednesday after the first Tuesday of January biennially quadrennially, by the 2 Houses of the Legislature, shall not be completed on that day, the same Legislature may be adjourned from day to day, until completed, in the following order: The Before December 5, 2018, vacancies in the Senate shall first be filled; and the Governor shall then be elected, if there be no choice by the people.
-On and after December 5, 2018, vacancies in the Legislature must be filled first.
+In case the elections, required by this Constitution on the first Wednesday after the first Tuesday of January biennially, by the 2 Houses of the Legislature, shallare not be completed on that day, the same may be adjourned from day to day, until completed, in the following order: TheBefore December 3, 2014, vacancies in the Senate shallmust first be filled; and the Governor shallmust then be elected, if there beis no choice by the people.
+On or after December 3, 2014, vacancies in the Legislature must be filled first.

 Section 5.
 Removal by impeachment or address.
-Every person holding any civil office under this State, may be removed by impeachment, for misdemeanor in office; and every person holding any office, may be removed by the Governor on the address of both branches of the Legislature or, on and after December 5, 2018, on the address of the Legislature.
-But before such address shall pass either House, the causes of removal shall be stated and entered on the journal of the House in which it originated or, on and after December 5, 2018, of the Legislature, and a copy thereof served on the person in office, that the person may be admitted to a hearing in that person's own defense.
+Every person holding any civil office under this State, may be removed by impeachment, for misdemeanor in office; and every person holding any office, may be removed by the Governor on the address of both branches of the Legislature or, on or after December 3, 2014, of the Legislature.
+But before such address shall pass either House the causes of removal shall be stated and entered on the journal of the House in which it originated or, on or after December 3, 2014, of the Legislature, and a copy thereofof the bill of causes served on the person in office, that the person may be admitted to a hearing in that person's own defense.